I-Dont-Remember/site/content/blog/7-things-great-developers-say-no-to.md

 +++
 categories = []
 date = 2021-04-05T05:00:00Z
-description = "Do you want to be more than a code monkey? " images = [] tags = ["developers"] title = "7 Blunders Great Developers Say 'No' To"
+description = "Do you want to be more than a code monkey?
+Learn to avoid blunders and become a superhero to your team. " images = ["/uploads/sarah-kilian-52jrtc2s_ve-unsplash.jpg"] tags = ["developers"] title = "7 Blunders Great Developers Say 'No' To"